 The thesis committee is comprised of three members, with your thesis advisor serving as the chair of your committee.
 The majority of the members must be BME core or affiliated faculty.
+Students must advance their MS degree one quarter prior to filing the thesis.
 The approved thesis must be filed electronically at the UCI Thesis/Dissertation Submission Site (www.etdadmin.com/uci).
 The degree will be granted upon the recommendation of the Chair of the Department of Biomedical Engineering and the HSSoE Associate Dean of Student Affairs.
 The normal time-to-degree for the Master's degree is one to two years, with the maximum allowable time of three years.